Railway Stations & Public Houses

 Bakerloo Line).
 Named after a famous nearby pub first recorded

-Castle, Newington Causeway, London SE1 6BN is a modern pub located
+Castle, 119 Newington Causeway, London SE1 6BN was opened nearby.

 - Elm Tree